Combinatorial theorems in sparse random sets: A conditional proof of the main theorems

-Sometimes we shall want to focus on just one property.
-When that is the case, we shall refer to the assumption that property $j$ holds with probability $1-n^{-\Omega(1)}$ as assumption $j$.

-Before we show how the main assumption allows us to deduce a sparse random version of a density theorem from the density theorem itself, we need a simple lemma showing that any density theorem implies an equivalent functional formulation.
+In the remainder of this section, we will prove that if $\mu_1, \dots, \mu_m$ satisfy these four properties, then any robust density theorem or colouring theorem also holds relative to the measure $\mu$.
+To prove this for density statements, we first need a simple lemma showing that any density theorem implies an equivalent functional formulation.
+For convenience, we will assume that each set in $S$ consists of distinct elements from $X$.